 The 2018 season in the Peter Coke Shell Galleryhas seen a slight reduction in visitor numbers – but, despite the continuing period of austerity, sales increased.
 Once again the Gallery has had visitors from many different countries throughout the world.

 The Gallery has become better known for a variety of reasons – more signs; leaflets in holiday venues; word of mouth and favourable comments on Trip Advisor.
 It is also encouraging for our volunteers to read on Trip Advisor that they, as well as the exhibits, are appreciated.
 Once again thanks to all our volunteers- without them we could not function..
 Visitors totalled around 14,000 We continue to show a healthy position in regard to visitors and sales on all fronts.

 Improvements to the layout of the gallery were made in the closed season.

 The small craft shop next to thegallery continued to be rented out for the sale of locally made craft goods and other items of interest.

-Three issues of the newsletterwere issued during the year and the Society’s website continues to provide a useful source of information for members and non-members.
+Three issues of the newsletterwere distributed to members during the year and the Society’s website continues to provide a useful source of information for members and non-members.
 The regular monthly coffee morningsremain very popular with ever increasing numbers attending.
 Many interesting speakers gave talks covering a wide range of topics.
-Two trips were organised.
-There was another outing on the Lucy Lavers lifeboat at Wells and a guided tour of Gresham School led by Simon Kinder.
+No trips were organised this year but it is hoped to organise something for 2019 the 40th anniversary of the Society.

-Membershipat the end of 2018 there were 116 paid-up members comprising 26 paying by standing order 79 by cheque or cash and 11 life members.i.e.
+Membership:at the end of 2018 there were 116 paid-up members comprising 26 paying by standing order 79 by cheque or cash and 11 life members.i.e.
 90 years and over in age.
 TheSociety continues to rely on subscriptions, on donations and, importantly, the unpaid services of volunteers.

 Chairman, on behalf of the Trustees